 New Way.
 New Day.

 Today, there is a new way to consolidate: Leveraging leading cloud financial management systems.
 The characteristics of this type of configuration include four critical differences from other traditional, on-premise solutions.
-Addressing the challenges of consolidation using a single, cloud-based financial system tool can propel your healthcare organization forward.
+Addressing the challenges of consolidation using a single, cloud-based financial system tool can propel your Multi-Entity Healthcare organization forward.
 The benefits of automating the consolidation process include:

 - Accelerating the integration of new entities and solutions within your organization.
 Improved control and opportunities to leverage one financial system across the enterprise to centralize core accounting functions.